Estimation of intrinsic fast radio burst width and scattering distributions from CRAFT data: Introduction

 Fast radio bursts (FRBs) are extragalactic transients that allow the study of ionised media through which they propagate \citep{lorimer_bright_2007, thornton_population_2013, Macquart2020}.
 While dispersion measure (DM) is the most common property analysed, analysis of FRB time-profiles also yields the total FRB width, which is commonly decomposed into an intrinsic width in the observer frame, $w_{\rm obs}$, and a width due to scattering in turbulent plasmas along the line-of-sight, $w_\tau$ \citep{Cordes_McLaughlin_2003}, which typically manifests as an exponential scattering tail.
 The nature of scattering is particularly important for both FRB progenitor studies and population modelling.
 Scattering has been used to identify turbulent gas in the vicinity of FRB progenitors \citep[e.g.][]{2015Natur.528..523M,sammons_two-screen_2023,2025A&A...693A.279P}, and has been suggested to be a biasing factor in the FRB host galaxy distribution \citep{bhandari_host_2020}.
 In FRB population modelling, scattering is a nuisance parameter since, along with the intrinsic FRB width distribution and DM smearing, it affects instrumental biases \citep{Connor2019}.
 Disentangling the intrinsic FRB scattering distribution from observations is therefore relevant to a wide range of FRB studies.

 Fitting of the intrinsic FRB scattering and width distributions began with a model of the apparent FRB width, \wapp\ --- i.e., without separately resolving the width into scattering and intrinsic width --- used in \citet{2021MNRAS.501.5319A}.
 Based on FRB observations at Murriyang (Parkes) and ASKAP within the 1000--1500\,MHz frequency range at $\sim$ms time-resolution, it described a total width distribution as a lognormal.
 The mean $\mu_{\rm app}$ and standard deviation $\sigma_{\rm app}$ of $\log_{10} w_{\rm app} [{\rm ms}]$ were found to be 0.427 and 0.90, respectively (throughout this work, we describe distributions of the logarithm base 10 of width and scattering in units of ms).
 This model was implemented in the {\sc zDM} code, where it was shown that it implied an intrinsic apparent width distribution of $\mu_{\rm app},\sigma_{\rm app} = 0.74, 1.07$ once bias effects were accounted-for \citep{james_zdm_2022}.
 The model included no redshift dependence, since it was unclear whether the $(1+z)^{-3}$ suppression of scattering, or $1+z$ dilation of instrinsic width, would be dominant at high redshifts.
 Since then, the most comprehensive model of intrinsic FRB behaviour was developed by \citet{chimefrb_collaboration_first_2021}, who used a pulse-injection system to account for experimental bias effects \citep{2023AJ....165..152M}.
 Using lognormal distributions to model intrinsic FRB width and scattering distributions at 600\,MHz, they found $\mu_w,\sigma_w = 0.0,0.42$, and $\mu_\tau,\sigma_\tau = 0.30,0.75$.
-Since the majority of the CHIME sample had unknown redshifts however, these values could not be corrected to the host rest-frame.
+The authors however note that there is little evidence for a down-turn in the scattering distribution above $10$\,ms, urge caution in interpreting results in the width distribution due to limitations with pulse injection, and present jacknife studies suggesting unmodelled correlations between parameters.
+Furthermore, since the majority of the CHIME sample had unknown redshifts, these values could not be corrected to the host rest-frame.